CheliMex/CS381_DataAnalytics/README.md

 * **Jupyter Notebooks:** Interactive code and explanations. 📓
 * **Datasets:** Sample data. 🗄️
 * **Projects/Homeworks:** Data science projects and HW. 📁

 ---

-### Contribution & Support: 🙏

-We welcome contributions!
-If you have suggestions or find issues, please open an issue or submit a pull request.

----